Self-employed car finance

 Register on the electoral roll – Firstly, make sure you are on the electoral roll.
 This confirms your address and identity and is a fundamental component of a good credit record.

 Manage your financial stability – Make sure your finances are in order.
-Ensure outstanding debts are paid off, cancel any non-essential subscriptions and try to keep your regular spending in check.
-If possible, end any financial agreements (joint bank accounts for example) that you have with any third parties who have a poor credit rating, as it could impact your own score.
+Lenders will look at your disposable income so it’s wise to review your regular expenses - clearing outstanding debts if you are able to, or reviewing any additional expenditure like monthly subscriptions.
 Keep thorough, up-to-date records of your earnings and expenses, bank statements and tax returns, because these are likely to be requested during any finance application.
 Having organised, accessible records will help to keep any finance application as pain-free as possible.

 Improve your credit score – Your credit score plays an important role in a lender’s decision regarding your car finance

 application.
 If you’re self-employed, having a good credit score increases your chances of getting accepted for car finance.
 Therefore, it’s a wise idea to work on improving your credit score before applying.
-You can do this by consistently making on-time payments, staying within your credit limits, paying off old debts, registering to vote, checking for errors, reporting any mistakes, and more.
+You can do this by consistently making on-time payments, staying within your credit limits, paying off old debts, checking for errors and reporting any mistakes.
+If possible, end any financial agreements (joint bank accounts for example) that you have with any third parties who have a poor credit rating, as it could impact your own score.
 Learn more about credit score.

-Place a substantial initial deposit – Saving for a larger deposit can help to increase your chances of securing finance.
+Consider increasing your deposit – Saving for a larger deposit can help to increase your chances of securing finance.
 The more cash you can supply up front, the less risk lenders will feel they are taking, making them more likely to provide you with the funds you need.
 Plus, the larger the deposit, the smaller the loan you’ll need to pay off, with less interest and lower monthly repayments overall.
+While an unsecured loan doesn’t require a deposit, contributing a portion of the payment in cash can help reduce the total amount you need to borrow.

 How self-employed car loans work